 If you want to re-activate your voicemail on iPhone, you can simply dial your phone provider's specific code in the Phone app and then tap Call: AT&T (#004#), T-Mobile (##004#), Verizon (*73), Sprint (*730), US Cellular (*920).

-You can also deactivate voicemail on your iPhone by contacting your phone service provider.
+You can also disable voicemail on iPhone by contacting your phone service provider.
 Keep in mind that this method will delete all your saved greetings, settings and messages and should therefore be used as a permanent solution.
 Here's how to do that:

 Step 1: Open the Phone app on your device.

 Step 2: Dial your carrier's customer service number.
 The following are some of the most popular numbers: